-- A number of critics have been accused of trading good ratings for payoffs.
+- Several critics have been accused of trading good ratings for payoffs.

-Did you know that over 80% of wine drinkers prefer lower rated wines?
-High ratings doesn’t mean a wine is more delicious; A 90+ rating doesn’t mean the wine tastes better.
+Did you know that over 80% of wine drinkers prefer lower-rated wines?
+High ratings don’t mean a wine is more delicious; A 90+ rating doesn’t mean the wine tastes better.
 Ratings are designed to reflect if a wine is varietally and regionally correct.
-This is really important for sommeliers and the wine trade, but not necessarily great for a person simply looking for a tasty bottle.
+This is really important for sommeliers and the wine trade but not necessarily great for a person simply looking for a tasty bottle.

 The Important Wine Regions

-Know you know the major grapes, lets talk about wine regions.
+Know you know the major grapes?
+Let us talk about wine regions.
 There are thousands of places where wine is grown, but here are the current top ten wine regions.
 We’ve included the top grape varietals grown in each place.